jsv1280/jsv1280/README.md

-### Hi 👋, I'm a software developer on the way to become a software engineer :rocket:
+### 👋 Hi, I'm a software developer on the way to become a software engineer:rocket:
-#### Engineers create technology to progress as humanity, build tools that contribute in these goal and never stop learning (Platzi reference) :heavy_exclamation_mark: LEAVE YOUR MARK :heavy_exclamation_mark:
+#### Engineers create technology to improve humankind, build tools that contribute to this goal and never stop learning:heavy_exclamation_mark:

 <!--
 **jsv1280/jsv1280** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.